meow-edit/meow/README.md

 # Highlights

-- Semantic but still effective layout on Dvorak.
+- Semantic but still effective layout on Dvorak and Colemak.
 Not only care about positions for single keys, but also for frequently used key sequences.
 - A complete modal editing plays well with special modes, like dired, etc. Never pay for compatibility.
 - Combine __navigation__ and __selection__, rarely use a command to activate selection.
 - Use kbd macros when calling underlying commands, drop-in replacement will work out-of-box.